-There are different methods for stamped concrete, and the oldest way involved is by using an iron-framed design that fit onto the boom of a tractor.
-It had to be lowered and raised repeatedly with slow calculated movements.
+There are different methods for stamped concrete, and the oldest way involved is by using an iron-framed design that fits onto the boom of a tractor.
+It had to be lowered and raised repeatedly with slow, calculated movements.
 Over time, this tedious process became obsolete, and it was only used for new concrete pours anyway.

-The use of rollers to imprint new concrete has become a common way of stamping newly poured surfaces and in some cases, contractors apply it over an existing concrete slab.
-Even though this may improve the looks of concrete driveways, pool decks, patios, etc., it doesn’t always present the best finished product.
+The use of rollers to imprint new concrete has become a common way of stamping newly poured surfaces, and in some cases, stamped concrete contractors apply it over an existing concrete slab.
+Even though this may improve the looks of concrete driveways, pool decks, patios, etc., it doesn’t always present the best-finished product.

 Advantages of Stamped Overlays

 Nearly any indoor or outdoor concrete surface can benefit from a decorative overlay, and the design possibilities are overwhelming.
 Overlays like that of stamped concrete are durable, attractive, and affordable.
 Cement overlays have advanced throughout the years, with the addition of polymer resins to improve both appearance and durability.
-Added protection is also achieved against UV rays, chemicals, salt damage, freeze-thaw temperature changes, and heavy wear.1
+The added protection is also achieved against UV rays, chemicals, salt damage, freeze-thaw temperature changes, and heavy wear.1

-Pavers and stone each have their own natural unique appearance.
-Overlays are a way to make concrete resemble other materials and finishes.
-Simply placing a design in the concrete and applying color and finish won’t necessarily present a work of art.
+Pavers and stone each have their unique natural appearance.
+Stamped concrete overlays are a way to make concrete resemble other materials and finishes.
+Merely placing design in the concrete and applying color and finish won’t necessarily present a work of art.

-A couple of the best reasons to use an overlay instead of stamped concrete include:
+A couple of the best reasons to use an overlay instead of stamped concrete Orlando include:

-Imprinted concrete is still a good choice for large pours, but for a more realistic application, overlays are better.
-Decorative concrete overlays, such as stamped concrete, make a dramatic statement, and they are appreciated for many years to come.
+Imprinted concrete is still a good choice for large pours, but for a more practical application, overlays are better.
+Decorative concrete overlays, such as stamped concrete, make a dramatic statement and are appreciated for many years to come.
 They are used to highlight areas around a home or business: pool decks, patios, driveways, interior flooring, concrete stamping Orlando and more.